midlantica/LovelyBunchOfCoconuts/content/grifts/deficit-spending.md

 ---
 title: 'Deficit Spending'
-claim: 'Deficit Spending'
+grift: 'Deficit Spending'
-translation: 'Kicking the can down the road.
+decode: 'Kicking the can down the road.
 Increased poverty.'
 ---